Due to February’s holiday weekend, my boyfriend and I decided to cross a popular tourist destination off of our bucket lists – Niagara Falls, Ontario.

 Since it’s February, the majority of touristy activities are limited, and the idea of getting soaked in 30 degree weather was not enticing.
 That evening we walked through the Casino Falls, and ate dinner at a craft beer restaurant called Taps on Queens.
 Although I’m not into beer, it’s industrial interior, local vibe, and food were great.

 The next day, we ventured to Niagara on the Lake to vineyard hop.
 Our first stop was Konzlemann Estate Winery, which oversaw its own vineyards and Lake Ontario.
 While their tasting was 2 at 10$, we were provided a 10$ coupon off 2 bottles of wine (we purchased 2 Cabernet Sauvignon).

-Between visiting 4 vineyards, we strolled the streets of the Heritage District.
+Between visiting four vineyards, we strolled the streets of the Heritage District.
 The area was quaint with a variety of restaurants and shops selling touristy items and sweets.
-Its very close to Fort Niagara and Fort George.
+It’s very close to Fort Niagara and Fort George.

 Overall, I would recommend going to Niagara Falls area during the summer.
 The area seems a little sleepy and tired during the winter months.
 However it was really nice for us to get away for a few days, enjoy each others companies, and experience a new place.